Anisotropic supercurrent due to inhomogeneous magnetization in ferromagnet/superconductor junctions: Results

 for $\gamma \ll \Delta$ at zero temperature where $\nu$ is the density of states at the Fermi level.
 Let us estimate the transverse current for conical ferromagnet using Eqs. (\ref{conical1}) and (\ref{jcb}).
 For $\varepsilon _F \sim 1$ eV, $J \sim $ 1 meV, $b = 1/\tan (4\pi /9) \cong 40$, $\nabla _x \varphi \sim (100 $ nm$)^{ - 1}, Q_x \cong Q_y \sim (1$ nm$)^{- 1}$, $\nu \sim 0.1$ /eV/unit cell, $\Delta \sim$ 1 meV, and the lattice constant $\sim 5$ \AA, we estimate the magnitude of the current as $j_{c,y} \sim 3 \times 10^{8}$ A/cm$^2$.

-Spin Hall effect due to Rashba type spin-orbit coupling in superconductor~\cite{Kontani} or Josephson junctions~\cite{Mal'shukov} has been discussed.
-In this paper, we have predicted transverse Josephson effect driven by non-trivial magnetic structure, and hence our results do not rely on spin-orbit coupling.
-In Ref. ~\cite{Mal'shukov}, spin Hall effect is obtained by applying electric bias to the Josephson junction in order to make the current time dependent.
-In stark contrast, we have considered stationary Josephson effect under non-trivial magnetic structure when phase gradient is applied.
+Spin Hall effect due to the Rashba-type spin-orbit coupling in superconductors~\cite{Kontani} or Josephson junctions~\cite{Mal'shukov} has been discussed.
+In this paper, we have predicted transverse supercurrent driven by non-trivial magnetic structure, and hence our results do not rely on spin-orbit coupling.
+In Ref. ~\cite{Mal'shukov}, spin Hall effect is obtained by applying electric bias to the Josephson junction in order to make the current time-dependent.
+In stark contrast, we have considered stationary supercurrent under non-trivial magnetic structure when a phase gradient is applied.

+Generation of dissipationless spin current has been also predicted in non-trivial spin structures such as interfaces between two ferromagnets in the normal states \cite{Chandra,Konig,Lee,Nogueira,Bruno,Takeuchi,Sonin,Chen}.
+The mechanism proposed in this paper is completely different: It requires both a gradient in spin space and a phase gradient, and the resulting spin current is carried by Cooper pairs.